MLY2019/w251/hw5/Answers to questions.md

-What is TensorFlow?
+#### 1. What is TensorFlow?
 Which company is the leading contributor to TensorFlow?
+TensorFlow is a deep learning framework based on Keras.
+Google is the leading contributor to TensorFlow.

-What is TensorRT?
+#### 2. What is TensorRT?
 How is it different from TensorFlow?
+NVIDIA TensorRT is an SDK for high-performance deep learning inference.
+It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
+While TensorFlow has flexibility running on CPU, GPU or TPU, TensorRT is a GPU only platform but its performance on GPU is superior.

-What is ImageNet?
+#### 3. What is ImageNet?
 How many images does it contain?
 How many classes?
+ImageNet is an image dataset organized according to the WordNet hierarchy.
+ImageNet contains a total of 14,197,122 images in 21841 classes.

-Please research and explain the differences between MobileNet and GoogleNet (Inception) architectures.
+#### 4. Please research and explain the differences between MobileNet and GoogleNet (Inception) architectures.

 In your own words, what is a bottleneck?